Mount Vernon Belvedere Improvement Association

 Section 1: Annual Meeting

-The November meeting of the membership shall be designated the Annual Meeting of the Association and at this meeting, in addition to any other appropriate business, the election of Officers and Board Members at-large shall take place.
+The November meeting of the membership shall be designated the Annual Meeting of the Association, and at this meeting, in addition to any other appropriate business, the election of Officers and/or Board Members at-large shall take place.

 Section 2: Nominations

-The President shall appoint a nominating Committee of at least five (5) members of the Association, subject to the approval of the Board, in sufficient time for the nominating committee to interview prospective candidates and to reports is recommendations to the President for inclusion in the newsletter noted below.
-The recommendations of the Nominating Committee, accompanied by brief biographical sketches, will be included in the Association’s newsletter published in advance of the October meeting to consider nominations.
+The President shall appoint a nominating Committee of at least five (5) members of the Association, subject to the approval of the Board, in sufficient time for the nominating committee to interview prospective candidates and to report its recommendations to the President for inclusion in the newsletter noted below.
+The recommendations of the Nominating Committee, accompanied by brief biographical sketches, will be included in the Association’s newsletter published in advance of the September meeting to consider nominations.

 Section 3: Meeting to Consider Nominations

 At this meeting, upon presentation of the recommendations of the Nominating Committee, it shall be in order to accept additional nominations from the floor.
 At such time, it shall be in order for the person making a nomination to make a short nominating speech, provided the nomination receives a second.
-If any nominations from the floor are accepted at the October meeting-barring death or withdrawal of a candidate.
+If any nominations from the floor are accepted at the September meeting, the names of those individuals, accompanied by brief biographical sketches, shall be included in the Association’s newsletter published in October.
+No additional nominations for any office shall be accepted after the close of nominations, as ordered by the President, at the September meeting-barring death or withdrawal of a candidate.

 Section 4: Method of Voting and Qualifications

-Voting for Officers and Board members at large shall be by secret ballot, which ballots shall be retained by the Recording Secretary and available for inspection until the next business meeting of the Association.
-Only members who are certified by the Recording Secretary and the Treasurer as paid up members as of the close of the October meeting may vote for a candidate at the annual meeting in November.
-In case of dispute, the decision as to a voter’s qualifications shall be by the President, which decision shall be binding and final.
+Voting for Officers and Board members at large shall be by secret ballot, which ballots shall be retained by the Secretary and available for inspection until the next business meeting of the Association.
+Only members who are certified by the Secretary and the Treasurer as fully paid members in a voting category of membership (see Article III, Section 2) as of the close of the September meeting may vote for a candidate at the annual meeting in November.
+In case of dispute, the decision as to a voter’s qualifications shall be made by the President, whose decision shall be binding and final.

 Section 1: Creation of Committees